himanshuvashisthagreyhacker/resume/README.md

 # resume
-html,css and java script code. as code to work at badges . good for contribute a code.
+html,css and java script code. as code to work at badges .
+Good for contribute a code.
+*Best sign of coding .
+*the wilt at sign the about.